Get the Best WordPress Backup

 To make sure you never lose your Multisite network to cyber attacks, malware, server errors, or unexpected glitches, it’s important to regularly back it up.
 Unlike many other backup plugins, Duplicator can save backups of all your subsites, even if you have a large network.

-As a network admin, add a new package with Duplicator.
+As a network admin, add a new backup with Duplicator.
 You can decide to save backups on your local server or use a third-party cloud storage service.

 Multisite backup

-However, you can only restore your entire network if all subsites are included in the package.
+However, you can only restore your entire network if all subsites are included in the backup.
 If you decide to filter them, you’ll have to restore each subsite as a standalone site.

 After you customize your archive file, hit Next.
-Review the site scan and click Build:
+Review the site scan and click Create Backup.

 Duplicator will then back up your network!